 Dixie State University is fortunate to have a number of scholarship programs available to students.
-Academic Resident Freshman Scholarships do not require an application.
+Academic Freshman and Transfer Scholarships do not require an application.
 All other scholarships do require a separate application.
-DSU and affiliate scholarships and waivers cannot be combined to exceed the cost of tuitition (with the exception of the Resident Presidental which also covers student fees).
-To be considered for scholarships a student must be fully admitted by March 1st.
+DSU and affiliate scholarships and waivers cannot be combined to exceed the cost of tuition (with the exception of the Resident Presidential which also covers student fees).
+To be considered for Freshman scholarships a student must be fully admitted by March 1st.
 To be considered for Transfer scholarships a student must be fully admitted by July 1st.

-Some of the DSU scholarships currently available include academic, student leadership, terling scholars, alumni leadership, talent-based scholarships (athletic, fine arts), departmental, diversity/multicultural, community /local, and program-based.
+Some of the DSU scholarships currently available include academic, student leadership, sterling scholars, alumni leadership, talent-based scholarships (athletic, fine arts), departmental, diversity/multicultural, community /local, and program-based.

 To continue receiving a DSU scholarship after the first academic year, a student must enroll in and pass a minimum number of credits and maintain a minimum college GPA.
-Academic Scholarships: Presidential and Chancellor - 3.5 GPA and 15 credits per semester.
+Academic Resident Freshmen Scholarships: Presidential and Chancellor - 3.5 GPA and 15 credits per semester.
 Trustees, Deans and Merit - 3.2 GPA and 15 credits per semester.
 Students who fail to meet their academic scholarship requirements will lose their scholarship.
 Once an academic scholarship is lost you cannot earn it back.
-DSU policy requires a minimum GPA of 2.5 and full time enrollment (12 credit hours per semester).
+DSU policy requires a minimum GPA of 2.0 and full time enrollment (12 credit hours per semester) for other DSU scholarships.
 Departments may requires higher standards as outlined in individual award notifications.
 Information about specific scholarships.

 To be eligible for any resident based scholarships all applicants must be legal resident of the State of Utah, U.S. Citizens (or eligible non-citizens).

-- Transfer Students Deadline is May 1st.
-To be considered for a Transfer Scholarship, the student must be admitted to a DSU Bachelors' degree program.
+- Transfer Students Deadline is July 1st.
+To be considered for a Transfer Scholarship, the student must be admitted to a 1st Bachelors' degree program.
 They must transfer a minimum of 24 post-high school credits (but cannot exceed 150 post-high school credits) to be eligible, and meet the GPA requirement at the time of the scholarship deadline.
 If they transfer in a Bachelors' degree after awarding, the scholarship will be removed.

-- Current Students Deadline is April 15th.
-To be considered for a Current Student Scholarship the student must have completed 30 credit hours total with a minimum of 15 credit hours completed at DSU, and be admitted into a eligible Bachelors'.
+- Current Students Deadline is May 1st.
+To be considered for a Current Student Scholarship the student must have completed 30 credit hours total with a minimum of 15 credit hours completed at DSU, and be admitted into a eligible 1st Bachelors'.
 Funding is limited.
 Award levels are determined on a scale.

 - Scholarship information: eligibility and deadlines.